DHNishi/pause/README.md

 5. Change out the assets to be my own assets.
 (Done.)
 6. Create a disruption window feature.
 If the break strikes, put up a disruption window that is alwaysOnTop.
 The disruption window has options to skip the break, take 5, or take 10.
 (Done.)
 7. Pause the timer for definite amounts of time.
 (Done.)
+8. Convert over to using the Materialize CSS library to avoid bizarre licensing issues.
 9. Clean up and refactor the code for release.
   * Move all timer business logic code into the timer class.
 (Pretty much done.)
   * Rename the timer class from the legacy name Pomodimer to just PauseTimer.
 (Done.)